aclark4life/blog-2017/2007/10/17/first-post/index.rst

 -  I have been reading a lot of Plone blogs lately and they have inspired me to write my own.
 -  I want to interact with other Plonistas.
--  I want to get my web 2.0 **ON**.
+-  I want to get my web 2.0 on.

 To that end, this post is about my `build tools`_ and how I love them.
-There are much better ways to accomplish what I'm doing here.
-I'm reminding myself this, as much as the reader.
-So why do I continue to use them?
-Good question.
-I'll save the answer for another post, but for now you should be aware of these much better alternatives:
+There are other ways to accomplish what I'm doing:

 -  `Buildout`_
 -  `Buildit`_
 -  `Instance Manager`_

-I used Buildout for the first time at the `Baarn UI Sprint 2007`_ and really enjoyed it.
-I have also used and enjoyed Chris McDonough's Buildit.
-That may be where I end up and there are several more to choose from, but for now I still enjoy typing:
+I used Buildout for the first time at the `Baarn UI Sprint 2007`_ and really liked it.
+I have also used Chris McDonough's Buildit.
+That may be where I end up and there are several more to choose from, but for now I enjoy typing:

 ::